Best starting classes to use in Elden Ring

 • Best Weapon: Winged Scythe

-The Prophet is a Faith-based class that will look to specialize in offensive and defensive incantations.
-This class has the lowest Endurance, Intelligence, and Dexterity, but it offers 16 Faith and 14 Mind, so players can rely on the Catch Flame and Heal incantations to start with.
+The Prophet is a Faith-based class that looks to specialize in offensive and defensive incantations.
+This class has the lowest Endurance, Intelligence, and Dexterity, but it offers 16 Faith and 14 Mind, so you can rely on the Catch Flame and Heal incantations to start with.
 Catch Flame is a decent starting incantation.
 With a short casting time, this can be used quickly and in a pinch to stagger enemies and create distance to use the Shorts Spear.

 Prisoner